HCMID/projectvalidator/guide/directories/index.md

 **Library version @VERSION@**

-The following directories are required to create an `EditorsRepo`.
+The following directories are required to create an MID `EditorsRepo`.

 - codices-catalog